 Requiring hospitalization, staph-based pneumonia is generally diagnosed in the same manner as other forms of MRSA infection.
 A tissue or secretion sample is obtained, such as urinalysis, blood or sputum culture, and sent for laboratory analysis.
 While awaiting test results, which usually takes up to 48 hours, the individual is generally placed on an aggressive antibiotic regimen and fluids are administered to stabilize his or her condition.

-Individuals with MRSA pneumonia often develop the same tell-tale signs and symptoms associated with MRSA infection, in addition to those associated with a pneumonic presentation.
+Individuals with this type of pneumonia often develop the same tell-tale signs and symptoms associated with MRSA infection, in addition to those associated with a pneumonic presentation.
 During the initial stages of infection, symptomatic individuals may develop malaise, achiness, and headache.
 As the infection progresses, some may experience pronounced fatigue, fever and chills.
 Once the bacteria settle in the lungs, individuals will often develop shortness of breath and chest pain.

 After a diagnosis of MRSA pneumonia has been confirmed, aggressive treatment is usually administered to rid the body of infection and prevent the development of complications.
 A complete regimen of aggressive antibiotic medication is generally given to rid the body of infection and prevent recurrent illness.
 Intravenous (IV) fluids may be administered to prevent dehydration and supplemental oxygen may also be given to ease the individual’s breathing.
 Depending on his or her level of discomfort, a mild analgesic may be administered to help alleviate chest pain.